Share your voice on the draft OCP!

 The Nelson 2050 Vision is being implemented in Phase Three: Policy Review & Development as the project team evaluates the current OCP policies.
 Public engagement (in the form of surveys, open houses, and in-person and online workshops for the public) was held from May to July 2024.

-We have been working hard to bring all the pieces together to create a first draft of the updated OCP for public review, released on January 22nd, 2025.
+City staff hard to bring all the pieces together in Phase Four to create a first draft of the updated OCP for public review, released on January 22nd, 2025.

 OCP Update Process